domdorn/2025-01-27_graalvm_polyglot/presentation/presentation.md

 - Performance optimizations with Graal compiler
 - Native Image support for fast startup times

 ---

+# Why Use GraalVM?

+- you are probably using it yet already!
+- IntelliJ Idea http client uses it!

+---

-# Shoutout
+# Shoutout to today's audience

-- Gergö Baranyi - native image wizardry
+- Gergö Barany - native image wizardry
 - Christian Hummer - Truffle Framework Lead

 ---